Tracing the horizon of tetragonal-to-monoclinic distortion in pressurized trilayer nickelate La4Ni3O10: Results and discussion

-In Fig.~\ref{fig:dft} we also show by dashed lines our best fits on the three last points closest to the critical pressure.
+In Fig.~\ref{fig:dft} we show by dashed lines our best fits on the three last points closest to the critical pressure.
 We have used a standard scaling $\sim (P_c - P)^\alpha$ with $\alpha=1/2$ both for the octahedra tilt angle $\theta$ and for the monoclinic $\beta$ angle, while a linear fit has been used for the basal distortion $b-a$.
 The square-root scaling is closely respected by the $\theta$ parameter down to $P=0$.
-The $\theta$ scaling and magnitude seems in agreement with the experiment (see Fig.~\ref{crystalstruct}c at 80~K).
-On the other hand, we observe a quick breakdown for the monoclinic $\beta$ parameter.
-Letting the critical coefficient free in the fit provides $\alpha=0.4$ but without any improvement on the low pressure side.
+The $\theta$ scaling and magnitude seems in agreement with the experiment (see Fig.~\ref{fig:crystal_struc} c at 80~K).
+On the other hand, we observe a quick breakdown of the scaling for the monoclinic $\beta$ parameter.
+Letting the critical coefficient free in the fit yields $\alpha=0.4$ but without any improvement on the low pressure side.
 Remarkably, the monoclinic angle $\beta$ presents a maximum at $\sim$4 GPa signaling a departure from a simpler mean-field description.
-It would be interesting to check the existence of such maximum in XRD data, but the lowest level of monoclinicity $\beta \sim 10^{-1}$~deg close to the experimental accuracy, will make it difficult.
+It would be interesting to check the existence of such maximum in XRD data, but the lowest level of monoclinicity $\beta \sim 10^{-1}$~deg, close to the experimental accuracy, will make it difficult.
 Finally, we also remark that the basal distortion $o$ is linear down to 9~GPa, and then we observe a departure from linearity again in the region where the system presents its maximum monoclinicity.
+Overall, the theoretical results do not conform to a simple mean-field description of the phase transition.

-On the other hand, our \textit{ab initio} DFT PBE calculation of the crystal structure carried within the $P2_1/c$ elementary cell cannot state anything about the possibility of a density wave (DW).
-We could in principle check the possibility of a \textit{commensurate} DW by carrying the calculation within the supercell at the corresponding superperiodicity, but this is impossible in the case of an \textit{incommensurate} DW.
+On the other hand, our \textit{ab initio} DFT PBE calculation of the crystal structure carried within the $P2_1/c$ structure cannot state anything about the possibility of a density-wave ordering associated with either charge or spin.
+We could in principle check the possibility of a commensurate DW by carrying the calculation within the supercell at the corresponding superperiodicity, but this is impossible in the case of an \textit{incommensurate} DW.